servian/terraform-azurerm-subscription/README.md

-## Requirements
+## Additional Requirements

-The following requirements are needed by this module:

-- terraform (>= 0.13)
-- azurerm (~> 2.19)
-- shell (~>1.7)
+### Required Permissions

+The user or service principal executing this module requires the ability to create subscriptions against an Azure Enrollment Account (`Owner` role).
+See the [Azure Documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/grant-access-to-create-subscription?#grant-access) for how to grant this.

+### PowerShell Dependencies

-As this module uses the Az PowerShell commands it requires you set the azurerm provider config using environment variables so it can authenticate.
+As this module uses the Az PowerShell commands it requires that the azurerm provider config is set using environment variables so it can authenticate.
+These modules are required to be installed on the deployment agent:

-Additional PowerShell Requirements:

 - PowerShell Core (~>7.0)
 - PS Module: Az (~>4.5)